 Settlement agreements are often used to resolve disputes between an employee and employer.
 Disputes often arise during the course of disciplinary processes initiated by employers or grievances raised by employees.

 If you have been given a settlement agreement, or are in the middle of negotiating one, give us a call to see how we could help.
-We can often arrange appointments at short notice, including weekends and evenings, and the cost of the legal advice on settlement agreements is almost always paid for by the employer, meaning no cost to you.
+We can often arrange appointments at short notice, including weekends and evenings in central London and Wimbledon areas.

 Resolving your dispute using a settlement agreement